An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Introduction

 For most approaches categorized as \textit{approximate configuration space} or \textit{learning-based}, the input typically consists of an approximate configuration space computed using techniques such as cell decomposition or sampling-based methods~\cite{kavraki1996IEEE,kuffner2000ICRA}.
-Importantly, the overall computation time for determining infeasibility does not account for the time required to construct the approximate configuration space, as it is provided as input.
-In contrast to these approaches, our method involves the incremental construction of the configuration space, which constitutes the primary time-consuming task, as demonstrated in Section~\ref{sec:experiments}.
-While MCD and MCR implicitly address infeasibility by identifying minimal obstacle displacements or sets that ensure plan feasibility, these problems remain NP-hard.
+Importantly, the overall computation time for determining infeasibility in these methods does not account for the time required to construct the approximate configuration space, as it is provided as input.
+In contrast, our approach incrementally constructs the configuration space during execution, which constitutes the primary computational effort, as demonstrated in Section~\ref{sec:experiments}.

+MCD and MCR implicitly address infeasibility by identifying minimal obstacle displacements or removals that restore feasibility.
+However, these problems are NP-hard and scale poorly with increasing dimensionality.

+Current state-of-the-art infeasibility certification methods scale only up to 4- or 5-DOF robots~\cite{li2023IJRR,li2023RAL}, with experiments completing in minutes using parallel computing.
+While our experiments use different benchmark scenes, we achieve comparable runtimes for 4- and 5-DOF robots, even in the absence of parallel computing.
+Moreover, by leveraging quotient-space topology~\cite{orthey2018IROS}, we extend our approach to 6-DOF and 7-DOF manipulators, thereby demonstrating its practical feasibility for high-dimensional motion planning infeasibility certification.